Many intended parents and prospective surrogates in Texas ask, “Is surrogacy legal in Texas? Can I pursue a surrogacy journey in this state?”

 A: Yes, surrogacy is legal in Texas.
 While surrogacy laws in Texas require judicial approval of surrogacy contracts in advance of the surrogacy process, many courts actually approve of the surrogacy agreement as part of the parentage declaration process.

 Currently, the surrogacy laws in Texas only apply to married couples (whether or not they use donor gametes), but courts may occasionally issue a parentage declaration for individuals and unmarried couples.
+In addition, these gestational surrogacy laws in Texas only apply to situations where a woman is not genetically related to the baby she is carrying.

-Q: Is compensated surrogacy legal in Texas?
+Q: Is commercial surrogacy legal in Texas?

 A: Yes.
 There are no surrogacy laws in Texas that prohibit a gestational surrogate’s right to receive base compensation for her services.